tonghuikang/blog/_posts/2026-05-15-coding-interaction.md

 #### **Current interfaces will continue to be supported**

-Coding agent using interaction models should not require you to turn on your webcam and microphone.
+Coding agents using interaction models should not require you to turn on your webcam and microphone.

 You should still be able to talk to your coding agent with chat, just that it is more responsive and effective.

-For users, you should continue be great at using the current text-interface AI coding tools.
+For users, you should continue to be great at using the current text-interface AI coding tools.

-#### **You will still need teach your coding agent**
+#### **You will still need to teach your coding agent**

 The coding agent does not know about your business.

 You will still need to teach your coding agent the environment you are working with.
-Even with interaction models, the model starts every session still starts afresh.
+Even with interaction models, the model still starts every session afresh.

 You will still need to manage instructions and resources for the agent to access.
 Skills will continue to be written.
-Resources will still be needed to be accessed.
+Resources will still need to be accessed.

 #### **The model will decide everything**

-Currently the harnesses manages plenty of decisions - for example whether to compact, whether auto-approve a command, the context reset after planning mode.
+Currently the harnesses manage plenty of decisions - for example, whether to compact, whether to auto-approve a command, and the context reset after planning mode.

 A lot of the harnesses are built with the assumption of a single-stream model - compaction, monitoring, chain-of-thought.
 Prompts are written and evaluated.
 With this, I think most of the harnesses that we use today will be thrown away.

-If I am building yet another coding tool, I will make the harness to work only with interaction models.
+If I am building yet another coding tool, I will make the harness work only with interaction models.